 If you aren’t a fan of the idea of having to wear eyeglasses that can restrict your movement and activity, you may be a better candidate for contact lenses.
 Dr. Ajoian offers a variety of different types of contact lenses to fit your unique needs, including extended and daily wear ones.
-To learn more about our options, contact our office today!
+To learn more about options for contact lenses in Belmont, MA, contact our dental office today!

 The first factor to consider when choosing the best contact lenses for your eyes is what type of material would best meet your unique needs.
 There are five primary types of lenses that you can choose from, which are listed below.